sageil/veterinary_assistant/README.md

 The project utilizes my [sageil/crewai-docker-image](https://github.com/sageil/crewai-docker-image) crewAI development Docker image.
 You can build the image locally or pull it from [Docker Hub](https://hub.docker.com/r/sageil/crewai/tags) to get started quickly.

+> [!NOTE]
+> Due to recent changes to CrewAI API, I have included the docker file and the supporting files to build the image.<br/>
+> You can build the image locally and use it as you wish by using `docker image build -t mycrewai .`.<br/>
+> You can replace `crewai:latest` with your locally built image in the below instructions.

 ## Running the Application

 ### Option 1: Using a docker mount locally